tmilne5/Trust-the-Critics/README.md

 **TTC image generation**
 For a generative experiment, run ttc.py with the source argument set to either 'noise' or 'untrained_gen' and the target of your choice.
-Then, run ttc_eval.py, which will use the saved critics to push noise inputs towards the target distribution according to the TTC algorithm (using the steptaker function), and which will optionally evaluate generative performance with FID and/or MMD (FID is used in the paper).
+Then, run ttc_eval.py, which will use the saved critics and step sizes to push noise inputs towards the target distribution according to the TTC algorithm (using the steptaker function), and which will optionally evaluate generative performance with FID and/or MMD (FID is used in the paper).
 The arguments 'source', 'target', 'data', 'temp_dir' and 'model' for ttc_eval.py should be set to the same values as when running ttc.py.
 If evaluating FID, the folder specified by 'temp_dir' should contain a subdirectory named 'temp_dir/{target}test' (e.g. 'temp_dir/mnisttest' if target=='mnist') containing the test data from the target dataset saved as individual files.
 For instance, this folder could contain files of the form '00001.jpg', '00002.jpg', etc. (although extensions other than .jpg can be used).

 **TTC denoising**
-For a denoising experiment, run ttc.py with source=='noisybsds500' and target=='bsds500' (specifying a noise level with the argument sigma).
+For a denoising experiment, run ttc.py with source=='noisybsds500' and target=='bsds500' (specifying a noise level with the 'sigma' argument).
 Then, run denoise_eval.py (with the same 'temp_dir', 'data' and 'model' arguments), which will add noise to images, denoise them using the TTC algorithm and the saved critics, and evaluate PSNR's.